 Graduate PLUS Loan

-You may borrow a Graduate PLUS Loan up to the difference between your cost of attendance and all other aid you are receiving.
+If you are a continuing HKS student who previously borrowed a federal student loan while enrolled at HKS, you may still be eligible to borrow a Graduate PLUS Loan up to the difference between your Cost of Attendance and all other aid you are receiving.
 This loan requires credit approval.

 Visit our webpage on federal loans for comprehensive information about federal loan borrowing.